 In the third quarter of 2010 the Company had a net profit of \$279 thousand.
 This was the first net profit since the fourth quarter of 2006.
 The recent history of losses and other conditions raise substantial doubt about the Company's ability to continue as a going concern.
-Management is not certain that the Company has sufficient resources to fund its normal operations over the next 12 monthe unless product sales increase or the Company raises capital by selling non-product assets, incurring debt, selling stock, or doing some combination of these things.
+Management is not certain that the Company has sufficient resources to fund its normal operations over the next 12 months unless product sales increase or the Company raises capital by selling non-product assets, incurring debt, selling stock, or doing some combination of these things.
 Additional funds may not be available on terms favorable to the Company, or at all.
-If these funds are nor available the Company may not be able to execute its business plan or take advantage of business opportunities.
+If these funds are not available the Company may not be able to execute its business plan or take advantage of business opportunities.
 The ability of the Company to obtain such additional funds and to achieve its operating goals is uncertain.
-In the event that the Company will be unable to continue as a going concern.
+In the event that the Company does not obtain additional capital or is not able to increase cash flow through an increase in sales or reduction in expenses, the Company will be unable to continue as a going concern.
 Refer to "Risk Factors" set forth in our Annual Report on Form 10-K for the year ended December 31 2009, filed with the Securities and Exchange Commission ("SEC") on March 31, 2010 and in our other filings with the SEC for further information with respect to events and uncertainties that could harm our business, operating results, and financial condition.